fabiommendes/craftinginterpreters/book/functions.md

 **native extension**, **native interface**, or something along those lines.
 These are nice because they free the language implementer from providing access to every single capability the underlying platform supports.
-We won't define an FFI for jlox, but we will add one native function to give you an idea of what it looks like.
+We won't define an FFI for pylox, but we will add one native function to give you an idea of what it looks like.

 ### Telling time